apache/flink/docs/tutorials/index.md

 <img src="{{ site.baseurl }}/fig/program_dataflow.svg" alt="A DataStream program, and its dataflow." class="offset" width="80%" />

-Often there is a one-to-one correspondence between the transformations in the programs and the operators in the dataflow.
+Often there is a one-to-one correspondence between the transformations in the program and the operators in the dataflow.
 Sometimes, however, one transformation may consist of multiple operators.

-An application may consume real-time data from streaming sources such as message queues or distributed logs, such as Apache Kafka or Kinesis.
+An application may consume real-time data from streaming sources such as message queues or distributed logs, like Apache Kafka or Kinesis.
 But flink can also consume bounded, historic data from a variety of data sources.
 Similarly, the streams of results being produced by a Flink application can be sent to a wide variety of systems, and the state held within Flink can be accessed via a REST API.